stianSjoli/minikube/README.md

 The cluster will host applications in a typical virtual multi-team with trust between teams application and namespaces will be one isolation mechanism  [multi-tenancy](https://kubernetes.io/docs/concepts/security/multi-tenancy/).
 There will be 2 namespaces reserved for common use by apps (typically for app-teams), test and production, and one for a operations team with more privileges - platform.
 There will be one argocd-instance in its own namespace - argocd.
 The namespaces are defined in namespaces.yml.

+## Kubescape
+Kubescape is run as a github action on main.

 ## Binary authorization